If there’s anything that’s a given in life, it’s that struggle is guaranteed.

 Sweet friend, can we take a beat to sit on my virtual couch for a minute and just breathe?

-Listen, if you’re hurting, I want know your pain is valid.
+Listen, if you’re hurting, I want you to know your pain is valid.
 If you’ve been holding back tears, perhaps it’s time to let them fall.

 Healing is not a switch to be flipped.
 Rather, it’s a process.
 And it’s not easy.
 So I want to share with you these three gifts I’ve learned to embrace, to give myself, in these last few years of struggle.